LAMP: Language-Assisted Motion Planning for Controllable Video Generation: Method

 \subsection{Procedural Text-Trajectory Corpus}

 To train the motion planner $\mathcal{F}$, we construct a large-scale procedural corpus of text–motion examples covering a broad range of object and camera behaviors.
-Each motion sequence spans $T=21$ frames and is divided into four temporal segments, where motion primitives may change across segments following a 35\% single-primitive, 30\% two-primitive, and 35\% multi-primitive distribution.
-For both free-form and object-relative (bbox-based) motion, we generate symbolic DSL programs paired with textual descriptions.
-The corpus includes 100K free-form tag–caption pairs, 100K paraphrased relative camera captions derived from 10K unique tags, 100K bounding-box tag–caption pairs, and 100K paraphrased bounding-box captions derived from an additional 10K tags, yielding a linguistically rich and diverse set of 400K text–motion samples.
-Text templates describe canonical cinematographic behaviors (e.g., ``the camera pans slowly upward’’, ``the drone orbits clockwise around the object’’), and an auxiliary LLM paraphrases each template to further expand linguistic diversity.
+Each motion sequence spans $T=21$ frames and is divided into four temporal segments, where motion primitives may change across segments.
+For both free-form and object-relative motion, we generate symbolic DSL programs paired with textual descriptions.
+We construct a procedural corpus of 400K text–motion pairs, comprising 100K samples each for free-form and object-relative motions (both raw and LLM-paraphrased).
+Text templates describe canonical cinematographic behaviors (e.g., ``the camera pans slowly right’’, ``the drone orbits clockwise around the object’’), and an auxiliary LLM paraphrases each template to further expand linguistic diversity.

 Given a symbolic DSL program, we apply a deterministic DSL-to-trajectory converter to obtain physically coherent 3D motion.
 For free-form primitives, translation and rotation parameters are integrated per frame relative to the origin.
 For tracking primitives, the object trajectory is synthesized first, and the camera trajectory is computed relative to the object before being transformed into world coordinates.
-This yields world-aligned object–camera trajectories $\mathbf{s}_\text{obj}$ and $\mathbf{s}_ \text{cam}$,paired with natural-language descriptions, forming consistent supervision for training the LLM motion planner.
+This yields world-aligned object–camera trajectories $\mathbf{s}_\text{obj}$ and $\mathbf{s}_ \text{cam}$,paired with natural-language descriptions.